Documentation

 Power UI MCP

-Use Power UI from inside Claude Code, Cursor, and other terminal-based Model Context Protocol clients.
+Use Power UI from inside Claude Code, Cursor, Claude Desktop, and other Model Context Protocol clients.

 Overview